 Unlike many other Balkan capitals such as Belgrade, Sofia and Zagreb, which only grew to importance during the 19th century, Skopje is an ancient city dating back several millennia.
-As such it’s made up of many fascinating and often contradicting cultural and historical layers visible in everything from the architecture to the food.
+As such it’s made up of many fascinating and often contradicting cultural and historical layers detectable in everything from the architecture to the food to the language.
 Many of the city’s museums are stuck in a Tito-era time warp, but don’t let this put you off.
-It’s impossible to come away from any of the sights listed below without having gained a deeper insight into the beautiful and complicated country that’s Macedonia.
-A small fee is charged for admission to several of the places listed here, so don’t forget to carry some cash with you when visiting.
+It’s impossible to come away from any of the sights listed below without having gained a deeper insight into the beautiful and exquisitely complicated country that’s Macedonia.
+A small fee is charged for admission to several of the places listed here, so don’t forget to carry a bit of cash with you when visiting.

 Essential SkopjeThe following three choices are naturally subjective and are listed here partly because of their central location.
 If you’ve only got limited time to see Skopje, we recommend you try them not least because they’re all close to each other and are surrounded by a handful of other fabulous sights.
 If you’ve got a little more time on your hands, the frescos inside the small 12th-century church at the St. Pantelejmon Monastery are absolutely compulsory visiting.

 Museums & Galleries

 Ottoman SkopjeHundreds of years of Ottoman domination have left Skopje with a distinct Oriental look and feel, and many monuments from the period remain.
 You’re welcome to visit the mosques free of charge outside prayer times.
 Just ask around for the caretaker if the doors happen to be locked.
 To enter a mosque, you should take off your shoes outside, being careful not to place them on the carpet, and be modestly dressed.